RahulModak74/CUSTOM_LLM_WAF/README.md

 ## 📝 License

-Commercial use allowed under Apache 2.0 license.
-We welcome you use and update it as per your requriements
+This project is licensed under Fair Use principles for educational and research purposes.
+Commercial use requires explicit permission from the development team.

 ## 🤝 Contributing

-Currently, this project is maintained by our internal development team.For questions or support, please contact the development team.
+Currently, this project is maintained by our internal development team.
+For questions or support, please contact the development team.